Garden Gate Respite (GGR)

 This past year has been a long and very humbling experience.
 I am forever grateful to each and every staff member at Respite for helping me with everything they did, and ending a year of homelessness.— Garden Gate client

-Garden Gate provides short-term crisis housing for individuals, known or suspected to be experiencing symptoms of mental illness and are at risk for homelessness, incarceration, victimization or psychiatric hospitalization.
+Garden Gate provides short-term crisis housing for individuals, known or suspected to be experiencing symptoms of mental illness and who are at risk for homelessness, incarceration, victimization or psychiatric hospitalization.

-Garden Gate in-house case managers and staff provide linkage to SCBHRS mental health service screening (as appropriate), and collaborate with other service providers to support progress toward the objectives of an individual’s stay.
+Garden Gate in-house case managers and staff provide linkage to SCBHRS' mental health service screening (as appropriate), and collaborate with other service providers to support progress toward the objectives of an individual’s stay.
 During the course of their stay, services are offered to assist individuals in stabilizing and connecting to community resources to decrease risk factors and increase resiliency.
 Guests are discharged from the program when every effort has been made, or there has been successful linkage to relevant community resources and supports.

 Stanislaus County Mental Health provides funding for this program through the MHSA.